 - ¼ cup ½ stick unsalted butter, melted + more if needed**

 - 2 to 3 tablespoons mixture of fresh herbs: diced parsley rosemary, oregano

 - Arrange a rack in center of oven; preheat oven to 425 degrees.
 Place whole chicken on a cutting board and pat dry with paper towels.* (If you need a more fool proof way to ensure your chicken is done and cooked through, do the following*, see Notes.)

 - Transfer chicken breast side up to a large cast iron skillet.
 Arrange lemons, garlic and shallot cut sides down in the skillet around the chicken.

-- Transfer to oven and roast until chicken is nicely browned and cooked through, checking for doneness after about 45 to 50 minutes.
+- Transfer to oven and roast until chicken is nicely browned and cooked through, checking for doneness after about 55 minutes.
 To check, carefully remove skillet from oven, poke a knife into leg joints, and pierce the meat.
 If juices run clear, chicken is done.
 If you see a rosy pink color, it needs more time.
 Continue to roast, checking every 5 minutes, until juices run clear.

 - Let chicken rest in skillet for at least 15 minutes before carving.
 Transfer chicken to a platter.
 Top with pan juices and serve with roasted lemon and garlic.
 Enjoy!